lashkinse/lashkinse/README.md

-## Hi there!
-Nice to see you here! 😊
+## Hi there! 😊
-Hello!
+Nice to see you here!
 I am Sergey, a Python developer.
 I enjoy working on backend development and have a good understanding of system administration.

 ## Contact Me
 You can reach out to me through the following channels: